syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Hides the datepicker popup, if in opended state.
+Hides the DatePicker popup, when in opened state.